Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: Introduction

-Fig.~\ref{fig:figure3} shows the sky-pixel histograms and best-fit \emph{residual} sky-background levels in the WFC3/UVIS F225W, F275W, and F336W ERS mosaics of \citetalias{Windhorst2011} in black, while the red curves and measurements indicate the best fit to the data in the current, improved v2.0 mosaics.
+Fig.~\ref{fig:figure3} shows the sky pixel histograms and best fit \emph{residual} sky-background levels in the WFC3/UVIS F225W, F275W, and F336W ERS mosaics of \citetalias{Windhorst2011} in black, while the red curves and measurements indicate the best fit to the data in the current, improved v2.0 mosaics.
 The slight narrowing of the negative tail of the Gaussian noise distributions in the new mosaics reflects the better flat-fielding.
-Our best-fit \emph{residual} sky background values and uncertainties thereon are (2.62$\pm$0.09)$\times$10$^{-5}$, (3.71$\pm$0.10)$\times$10$^{-5}$, and (31.94$\pm$0.18)$\times$10$^{-5}$ \emin/s in the F225W, F275W, and F336W filters, respectively, which corresponds to residual sky SB levels of 30.29, 29.99, and 28.15 \magarc\ left in the UVIS images \emph{after} drizzling, which subtracted the sky-background to first order.
+Our best fit \emph{residual} sky background values and uncertainties thereon are (2.62$\pm$0.09)$\times$10$^{-5}$, (3.71$\pm$0.10)$\times$10$^{-5}$, and (31.94$\pm$0.18)$\times$10$^{-5}$ \emin/s in the F225W, F275W, and F336W filters, respectively, which corresponds to residual sky SB levels of 30.29, 29.99, and 28.15 \magarc\ left in the UVIS images \emph{after} drizzling, which subtracted the sky-background to first order.
 Compared to the observed ERS sky-backgrounds measured in \citetalias{Windhorst2011}, these residual sky SB level values are 4.84, 4.35, and 3.33\,mag fainter than the UV sky (1.2\%, 1.8\%, 4.7\% of the UV sky), respectively.
-These residual sky-background levels can be accurately determined locally and subsequently subtracted, which we employed in our sub-image stacking technique to further increase our sensitivity to extended, low-SB LyC signal (see \S\ref{sec:method}).
+These residual sky-background levels can be accurately determined locally and subsequently subtracted, which we employed in our sub-image stacking technique to further increase our sensitivity to extended, low SB LyC signal (see \S\ref{sec:method}).